 Casals at home (1950)

 For Istomin, the meeting with Casals was undoubtedly the most important event in his life as a musician and as a man.
 The articles in this chapter tell the story of their relationship and musical collaborations in detail.
 This introduction intends to focus more on their personal bonds and the portrait of Casals as a musician, which Istomin had the opportunity to present in various interviews.

 Casals, who had never had children, loved him like a son, or a grandson.
-Between the two, there existed not only an immense affection between the two, but also an openness and a lack of ceremony, that Casals had with no one else and which was a refreshing change from the excessive deference showed to him by so many people.
+Between the two, there existed not only an immense affection, but also an openness and a lack of ceremony, that Casals had with no one else and which was a refreshing change from the excessive deference showed to him by so many people.
 Istomin did not hesitate to tease him.
 In his letters, he never addressed him as “Dear Maestro” which was the norm, nearly the rule, but wrote “Dear Pablo” or even “Dear old boy”.
 Aside from his immense respect, Istomin was also the only one who once confronted Casals and engaged in a violent dispute.
 This happened during the 1955 Prades Festival.
 Of course, they reconciled immediately!